top of page

 HEATHER GILLIS

+Heather Gillis has served on the Foundation of the Long Hill Township Public Library since 2019.
+She spent three years as Treasurer before assuming the role of President in March, 2024.
+She lives in Millington with her husband and two sons.
 Heather is a believer in the importance of local libraries, which give every citizen equal access to a trove of information, imagination, and resources, as well as community programs and a community haven.
 She is thrilled to be a part of the Foundation to help support our local library.
-Heather grew up in Kansas, holds a B.S. in Journalism, and worked in media research and software prior to becoming a mom later in life.
-She currently is a health and fitness coach.
-She enjoys traveling, cooking, and of course, reading!
+She enjoys traveling, tennis, and of course, reading!

 SALLY SEMPER